jlord/person-page/README.md

 ### Style

 There are basic styles included in `style.css` but go wild and make it your own, try other things!

+### Bonus Style

+There is another style, on the `lines` branch.
+To access this style however you'll need to use your Terminal or GitHub desktop app to delete `gh-pages` and then rename `lines` to `gh-pages`.